-- a) Shell and core includes the structure, cladding, base plant, completed common areas (receptions, lobbies, lifts, stairwells, toilets) and external works; - Category A fit out includes elements such as raised floors, suspended ceilings or equivalent, basic mechanical and electrical services (air condition, lighting, controls), basic fire detection / protection systems, general decoration to perimeter walls; and, - c) Category B fit out includes elements such as installation of partitions, carpeting, finishes and branding, kitchen facilities, breakout and reception areas, office furniture, IT and audio equipment, specialised lighting, branding, meeting room and cellular office units. - 3.6.5 The Category A fit out of the affordable workspace needs to be fit for purpose from the perspective of the requirements of both the End Users and the Qualifying Tenant and attractive to the market.
-As such it needs to meet at a minimum the following criteria: - a) Good quality, with quality not being less that the quality of fit out for the majority of the rest of the development unless adequately justified; - b) Reasonable finished floor to ceiling heights no lower than 2.7m; - c) To avoid the affordable workspace being compromised at the expense of other parts of the development, for example, there should be minimal servicing such as drainage and soil piping for other parts of the development in the affordable workspace, and there should be appropriate levels of visual and sound proofing of such services; - d) Air conditioning, air handling, fire exits, toilets, and other relevant components to be of a suitable quantity and position to allow for a large number of people to be in the affordable workspace at the same time; this is on the basis affordable workspaces can often be intensively used with a high density of desk spaces and increased numbers of people at training or events that might take place at the affordable workspace; - e) Maximised net internal area, at least 90% of the gross internal area;
+- a) Shell and core includes the structure, cladding, base plant, completed common areas (receptions, lobbies, lifts, stairwells, toilets) and external works; - b) Category A fit out includes elements such as raised floors, suspended ceilings or equivalent, basic mechanical and electrical services (air condition, lighting, controls), basic fire detection / protection systems, general decoration to perimeter walls; and, - c) Category B fit out includes elements such as installation of partitions, carpeting, finishes and branding, kitchen facilities, breakout and reception areas, office furniture, IT and audio equipment, specialised lighting, branding, meeting room and cellular office units.

+The Category A fit out of the affordable workspace needs to be fit for purpose from the perspective of the requirements of both the End Users and the Qualifying Tenant and attractive to the market.
+As such it needs to meet at a minimum the following criteria:

+- a) Good quality, with quality not being less that the quality of fit out for the majority of the rest of the development unless adequately justified; - b) Reasonable finished floor to ceiling heights no lower than 2.7m for new build developments; whilst also encouraged in refurbishment schemes it is acknowledged this may not always be achievable given the layout of existing buildings to be retained; - c) To avoid the affordable workspace being compromised at the expense of other parts of the development, for example, there should be minimal servicing such as drainage and soil piping for other parts of the development in the affordable workspace, and there should be appropriate levels of visual and sound proofing of such services; - d) Air conditioning, air handling, fire exits, toilets, and other relevant components to be of a suitable quantity and position to allow for a large number of people to be in the affordable workspace at the same time; this is on the basis affordable workspaces can often be intensively used with a high density of desk spaces and increased numbers of people at training or events that might take place at the affordable workspace;

-- f) Disability Discrimination Act 1995 compliant, including level access to any lifts; - g) Good levels of natural light as to be expected in the standard space with an office use: - h) Minimal internal walls so to give the Qualifying Tenant flexibility for partitioning the space as part of their category B fit out, although exceptions may be made if reletting the space to subsequent qualifying tenant/s if the internal partitions with the previous qualifying tenants would be of interest to the subsequent qualifying tenant/s; - i) Configured with appropriate air handling, air conditioning, electrical services and other elements to allow for the Qualifying Tenant to easily and at minimal cost: create cellular small office units in the majority of the space to meet market demand for small office units and to make use of small business rates relief so to help the space to be affordable for End Users; install high speed internet cabling; and, fit out the space to have a diverse range of facilities such as shared co-working open plan desk areas, break out spaces, meeting and kitchen areas. - j) the Qualifying Tenant should have rights to have clear signage and visual presence at the entrance to the affordable workspace.
+- e) Maximised net internal area, at least 90% of the gross internal area; - f) Disability Discrimination Act 1995 compliant, including level access to any lifts; - g) Good levels of natural light as to be expected in the standard space with an office use; - h) Minimal internal walls so to give the Qualifying Tenant flexibility for partitioning the space as part of their category B fit out, although exceptions may be made if reletting the space to subsequent qualifying tenant/s if the internal partitions with the previous qualifying tenants would be of interest to the subsequent qualifying tenant/s; - i) Configured with appropriate air handling, air conditioning, electrical services and other elements to allow for the Qualifying Tenant to easily and at minimal cost: create cellular small office units in the majority of the space to meet market demand for small office units and to make use of small business rates relief so to help the space to be affordable for End Users; install high speed internet cabling; and, fit out the space to have a diverse range of facilities such as shared co-working open plan desk areas, break out spaces, meeting and kitchen areas.